meschansky/go-pia/README.md

 ## 🔍 How It Works

-1. The service reads PIA credentials from the specified file
+1. The service detects an active OpenVPN connection to PIA (with retry capability)
-2. It obtains a PIA authentication token
+2. It obtains a PIA authentication token using your credentials
-3. It detects the active OpenVPN connection and extracts the gateway IP and hostname
-4. It requests a port forwarding signature from the PIA API using the CA certificate
+3. It requests a port forwarding binding from the PIA API
-5. It binds the port to the VPN connection
+4. It maintains the port forwarding binding with periodic refreshes
+5. If the connection is lost, it attempts to re-establish port forwarding
 6. It writes the port number to the specified output file
 7. If configured, it executes a script with the port number as an argument
 8. It refreshes the port binding every 15 minutes to keep it active

+## 🛡️ Resilience Features

+### VPN Connection Retry

+The service will automatically retry VPN connection detection if it fails to detect an active OpenVPN connection.
+This makes it resilient to temporary VPN connection issues and eliminates the need for external monitoring and restart scripts.

+- Default retry interval: 60 seconds (configurable)
+- Graceful shutdown on SIGINT/SIGTERM signals
+- Clear logging of retry attempts and connection status

 ## 🤝 Contributing